Do You Have To Have Car Insurance?

 Key Takeaways

-• Required coverage amounts vary depending on where you live, but it’s usually always a good idea to carry more than the bare minimum to increase your level of financial protection.
+• Most states require liability coverage, but minimum requirements vary.
+It’s usually always a good idea to carry more than the bare minimum to increase your level of financial protection.

-• Car insurance helps protect you from a wide array of incidents, such as having to pay medical expenses if you get hurt crossing a street or replacing your vehicle if it gets stolen.
+• Car insurance helps protect you from a variety of incidents.
+For example, it can help cover medical expenses if you get hurt crossing a street or help replace your vehicle if it gets stolen.

 Is Car Insurance Required?

 Almost all states require car insurance to register and drive a car.
-If your state requires auto insurance, it is illegal to drive without the minimum coverage.
-But why do you have to have car insurance?
-Because in the event of an accident, car insurance can help pay for damages and medical costs.
+If your state requires auto insurance, it is illegal to drive without at least the minimum required liability coverage.
+Car insurance can help pay for injuries you cause to others and damage you cause to someone else’s property.
+Depending on your coverages, it can even help cover your own injuries and vehicle damage.

 Do You Have To Have Car Insurance in Every State?

-Do you need car insurance in your state?
-What coverages are required and how much?
-To make life easier, The Hartford created a car insurance calculator to help you estimate how much coverage you may need based on where you live and what your insurance goals are.
+Do you want to know if you need car insurance in your state?
+Are you unsure about which coverages are required and how much to get?
+Use The Hartford’s car insurance calculator for guidance based on where you live and your goals.
 We’ll provide information on your state’s required auto coverages, so you’ll know exactly how much you need to drive safely where you live.

 shield icon